Can GitHub Issues Help in App Review Classifications?: Experiment Design and Implications

+In addition, all maximum values of each column for the bug report/feature request correspond to classifiers fine-tuned DistilBERT and then BERT model, except for the maximum F1-score in the bug report, which belongs to the classifier trained on ALBERT using an augmented dataset.
+ALBERT classifiers have close results to DistilBERT classifiers in the bug report.
+However, they have more differences, especially for the recall score in the feature request.
 On the other hand, RoBERTa models have the lowest results for all evaluation measures in the bug report/feature request.
 Since RoBERTa is a larger model with more parameters than BERT, a larger training dataset is needed to fine-tune it, while our LOO dataset contains 10,000 to 23,000 reviews.
 Therefore, RoBERTa is not a suitable model for training review classifiers.
 Considering that the volume of the training dataset for fine-tuning the pre-trained models in our task is small, choosing a model with fewer parameters is better.
 On the other hand, we observe that DistilBERT models have the lowest training and prediction time by a significant difference with others.
 For this reason, we used DistilBERT to train classifiers in other experiments.

-\emph{\textbf{Answer to RQ4: } Data augmentation various transformer-based models provides consistent results and often improves F1-score and recall.
+\emph{\textbf{Answer to RQ4:} Data augmentation in various transformer-based models provides consistent results and often improves F1-score and recall.
 DistilBERT models provide the best results among baseline and augmented models and require the minimum time for training and prediction.
 Then, BERT and ALBERT models have better performance, respectively.
 RoBERTa is a large model unsuitable for our purpose as we have some limitations in preparing a large training dataset.}